SophM/Bamazon/README.md

 Several node packages have to be installed for Bamazon to run properly.
 Follow the steps below to get set up:

-1. Using your terminal, navigate to the folder containing bamazonCustomer.js.
+1. Using your terminal, navigate to the folder containing bamazonCustomer.js and bamazonManager.js.

 2. If you DON'T have a file called "package.json" in your folder, run: `npm init -y` to create this file.
 If you do have this file, skip this step.